 Visonik Euro 5

-With German components that were assembled in the USA, the Euro 5 was released in America in the late 70's by Visonik of America.
+If you like ADS, you will recognize that sound with the Euro 5.
+They are cousins of the famous American brand ADS (a/d/s) with the same German components that were assembled in the USA.
+The Euro 5 was released in America in the late 70's by Visonik of America...before ADS became known.

 The Euro 5 can be traced back to their German roots because they feature *Braun drivers and components and have the same crystal clear sonics of other famous German/American like ADS, HECO, etc. However, while they have similarities, the Euro 5 are NOT re-badged ADS knock-offs...they are similar yet have different crossovers and feature gorgeous solid timberwood cabinets with wood framed grill cloth.